atlas-oss/redfox/README.md

 #### OS Specific

-You are under the FreeBSD branch.
-Currently I am moving to FreeBSD and trying to get my software run on it.
+You are under the OpenBSD branch.
-I didn't test yet if this branch also runs on OpenBSD and NetBSD - I'll test it in the future.

-__Supported__: IP Address, Battery status and date __Not supported yet__: Volume, CPU/Mem usage